tno-ssi-lab/standardisation-overview/README.md

 ## Introduction

 There is a large amount of standardisation developed and in development within the context of **Self-Sovereign Identities (SSI)**.
-The ****standards**** and ****specifications**** vary from legacy technologies to new and upcoming technologies, from specifications on cryptographic signature schemes to usability and inclusivity concepts such as guardianship.
+The **standards** and **specifications** vary from legacy technologies to new and upcoming technologies, from specifications on cryptographic signature schemes to usability and inclusivity concepts such as guardianship.
 Whenever looking into a standard or specification, it can be hard to place it in the bigger picture:
-- What problem does this standard tackle?
+- What does the technology described in the standard achieve?
-- What is the context of this standard?
+- What is the context of this technology and its standard?
 - Is this standard $x$ compatible with standard $y$?
 - Are standards $x$ and $y$ competitors?